Skip to main content Skip to footer

 PlatformUse caseKey AI featuresStarting priceImplementation complexity

-monday CRMMid-market teams wanting AI without technical complexityAI Blocks for custom automation, timeline summaries, email composition, no-code workflows$12/user/monthLow - visual setup, no IT required
+monday CRMMid-market teams wanting AI without technical complexityAI agents, timeline summaries, email composition, no-code workflows$12/seat/monthLow - visual setup, no IT required

 Thunai AITeams prioritizing AI-first automation across sales workflowsAutomated lead scoring, predictive routing, conversation analysisCustom pricingMedium - requires configuration